Cinnamon Sugar Candied Cashews

 Although almonds seem to be a cult favorite, I’ve never been as big of an almond fan as either cashews or peanuts.
-I could eat honey-roasted peanuts all day long and the same goes for these cashews.
+I could eat honey-roasted peanuts all day long, and the same goes for these candied cashews.

 Cashews are softer and more buttery than almonds, which I prefer.
 I use them in vegan desserts as a butter replacer.

 The cashews have the perfect amount of satisfying crunch, thanks to the cinnamon sugar coating.
 It’s crunchy and really bakes in rather than just falling off, which is all too common with homemade candied nuts.

 The secret?
 An egg white.
 It serves to coat the nuts before they’re tossed with cinnamon and sugar so it adheres.
 And while baking, the egg white binds and solidifies the coating onto the nuts.

 Between the salty-and-sweet factor along with the crunch factor, I went to town on the cashews immediately as they came out of the oven.
 The scent in your house while they bake is just heavenly.

 They make excellent easy, inexpensive, and impromptu gifts, but because they’re so addictively good you may not have any left over to give.

 What’s in the Candied Cashews?

 For this easy candied cashews recipe, you’ll need: